oasc/oasc-mims/interaction/oasc-mim7-places.md

 ### Web interfaces

 **Specifications by the Open Geospatial Consortium \(OGC\)**

+Those standards are mature, well-known by the geospatial community and supported by a wide number of client and server implementations.

   **SOAP-based family of standards:**
   * Catalog Service for the Web \([CSW](https://www.ogc.org/standards/cat)\)